Tutoring Opportunities for PhD Students

 - eligibility documents - click here to see a list of what we can accept.

-- if Tier 2-sponsored - a letter on headed paper from the University/department that you are being sponsored by for your Tier 2 visa.
+- if Tier 2 sponsored - we will need a letter on headed paper from the University/department that you are being sponsored by for your Tier 2 visa.
 This letter must confirm the type of work you are being sponsored to do and also the SOC code that you are categorised under.

 How to apply

-- Apply via our Online application form- the deadline to submit is: 12 noon on the 19th of November.
+- Apply via our Online application form- the deadline to submit is: 9am on the 25th of November

 If you have any questions, please contact us at email@example.com